gohwils/biodatascience/index.md

 ## Welcome to the BioData Science and Education Laboratory
-We are a research group based in the School of Biological Sciences, Nanyang Technological University.
+We are a research group, comprised of bio-data scientists, computational biologists and education technologists, and we are based in the School of Biological Sciences, Nanyang Technological University!